Compensate downtime with vacation

 So, in this example user’s flextime account has 20:00 hours and once vacation day has 8:00 hours.
 We inserted that there should be 2 vacation days added.
 The new flextime account will have 4:00 hours [calculation: 20:00 – (8:00 x 2) = 4:00]

 You can just correct the current flex time hours no matter if there are overtime or downtime.
-Just select this option and enter the new amount of flex time hours.
-You also need to add a note to the flex time history
+Just select this option, enter the new amount of flex time hours and the date when the correction should be applies.
+You also need to add a note to the flex time history.

 2.4 Pay out overtime